-• If you are setting up a new database, have you considered where it will be stored and how you will limit access to it?
+.
+If you are setting up a new database, have you considered where it will be stored and

 - Are you collecting sensitive information, children's information or bank details?
 Is the security around this information adequate enough? - Are you engaging another organisation (a data processor) to collect and store personal information on the BBC's behalf?
 Do you have a contract in place with them?
 Have you contacted your DP Representative to obtain their advice?